jeskesen/i2c_imu/README.md

 It's possible you'll see the odd fifo error message displayed, especially at high sampling rates.
 It seems to be caused by the overhead of the GUI so this is not a great concern and is handled correctly by the driver anyway.

+# Gyro bias compensation

+At the moment, gyro bias is calculated during the first 5 seconds of operation.
+If the IMU chip is moved during this period, the bias may be calculated incorrectly and the app will need to be restarted.
+The effectiveness of the gyro bias compensation can be monitored using RTIMULibDemo.
+If the IMU chip is not in motion, the gyro rates should be close to 0 (usually around 0.001 radians per second).

 # .ini File Settings

 By default, the .ini file will look something like this: